2030 public services

 There is significant scope to increase productivity across a range of public services.
 This could be done in a number of ways including automating more areas of public service delivery and opening up public services to private and voluntary sector providers to unlock innovation and deliver savings.

 The CBI believes opening up services to private and voluntary sector providers must be a major part of the solution, helping us to meet our immediate and longer term spending challenge and delivering an increase in quality, choice and value for money.
 The CBI will this year be publishing a major report on the openness of public service markets and the potential benefits of moving further and faster on reform.

 More on public service reform

-CBI responds to NAO report on police procurement
+CBI responds to NAO report on Government contract management

-The CBI responded to a report by the National Audit Office on police procurement
+The CBI responded to a report by the National Audit Office on the performance of the Work Programme

-The CBI responded to a Public Accounts Committee (PAC) report on the restructuring of the National Offender Management Service (NOMS)
+The CBI responded to a report by the Public Accounts Committee (PAC) on contracting out public services to the private sector